gh0st68/Discord-IRC-Relay-Bot-/README.md

 To ensure the bot functions correctly, you need to enable the following intents in the Discord Developer Portal:

 - **Presence Intent**: Required for your bot to receive Presence Update events.
-  **NOTE**: Once your bot reaches 100 or more servers, this will require verification and approval.
-[Read more here](https://discord.com/developers/docs/topics/gateway#presence-update).

 - **Server Members Intent**: Required for your bot to receive events listed under GUILD_MEMBERS.
-  **NOTE**: Once your bot reaches 100 or more servers, this will require verification and approval.
-[Read more here](https://discord.com/developers/docs/topics/gateway#guild-members).

 - **Message Content Intent**: Required for your bot to receive message content in most messages.
-  **NOTE**: Once your bot reaches 100 or more servers, this will require verification and approval.
-[Read more here](https://discord.com/developers/docs/topics/gateway#message-create).

 ### 5. Whitelisting Your Server's IP on the IRC Server